Corleone-Yang/School_Projects_Integration/README.md

 # Derivative-Calculator
-Notice: power of x must be greater than 0, and x must exist.
+Notice: Power of x must be greater than 0, and x must exist.
+Power of x can not be decimal or fraction.

 Sample